-We have conducted a risk assessment of the Consumer Financial Protection Bureau's (CFPB) travel card program to determine the necessary frequency and scope of travel card audits.
-The results of the risk assessment show that the risk of illegal, improper, or erroneous use in the CFPB's travel card program is medium.
+We have conducted a risk assessment of the Bureau of Consumer Financial Protection's (Bureau) travel card program to determine the necessary frequency and scope of travel card audits.
+The results of the risk assessment show that the risk of illegal, improper, or erroneous use in the Bureau's travel card program is medium.

-Although a risk level of medium means that the risk is likely to occur, such risk would be expected to have a limited (but more than minimal) effect on current operations and long-term objectives.
-Nevertheless, the CFPB's Office of Travel and Relocation should continue to take appropriate actions to ensure proper oversight of its program.
-We completed an audit of the CFPB's travel card program in June 2016 and plan to complete another audit of the program in 2018.
+Although a risk level of medium means that illegal, improper, or erroneous use is likely to occur, such an occurrence would be expected to have a limited effect on current operations and long-term objectives.
+Nevertheless, the Bureau's Office of Travel and Relocation should continue to take appropriate actions to ensure proper oversight of its program.
+We completed an audit of the Bureau's travel card program in September 2018.
+As a result, we will not include an audit of the travel card program in our 2019 audit plan.